johnnovak/gridmonger-site/source/getting-started.rst

 ============

 Gridmonger requires very little hard drive space, only around 6-8 megabytes.
-It has been developed on Windows 10 and Mac OS X Mojave to Big Sur (10.14 to 11.6), so it is guaranteed to run fine on these operating systems.
-In all likelihood, it will work just fine on much earlier OS versions, but this hasn't been tested.
+Windows 7 & 10 and Mac OS X Mojave or later (10.14+) are supported, although in all likelihood it will work just fine on Windows XP and much earlier Mac OS X versions.
 Currently, only Intel binaries are provided for Mac OS X.

 The program uses OpenGL for all its rendering; it works very similarly to a game engine.
 You'll need a graphics card that supports OpenGL 3.2 core